MPH Public Health (Web-based Learning) / Course details

 A face-to-face induction is normally held at the University at the beginning of the academic year.

 The course is designed to introduce you to the content and technology used throughout the programmes.
 It is also an opportunity for you to meet academic and support staff.

 You are encouraged to attend the face-to-face induction course when it is running, and many students find it very beneficial.

-However, due to the international nature of our programmes, attendance is not compulsory and an online induction is also offered.
+However, due to the international nature of our programmes, attendance is not compulsory for distance learners and an online induction is also offered.

 The face-to-face induction includes:

 - an introduction to the course units

 - an opportunity to meet tutors and administrators

 - an introduction to the online learning environment